ptrnull/metal3-io.github.io/_posts/2019-11-07-Extend_Your_Data_Center_to_the_Hybrid_Edge-Red_Hat_Summit.md

 author: Pedro Ibáñez Requena
 ---

-## Conference talk: Extend Your Data Center to the Hybrid Edge - Red Hat Summit, May 2019, Paul Cormier
+## Conference talk: Extend Your Data Center to the Hybrid Edge - Red Hat Summit, May 2019, Paul Cormier, Burr Stutter and Garima Sharma

 A critical part of being succesfull in the hybrid cloud is being usccessfull in your data center with your own infraestructure